Simulation comparisons between Bayesian and de-biased estimators in low-rank matrix completion: Simulation studies

 \subsection{Results on uncertainty quantification}

-To examine the uncertainty quantification across the methods, we simulate a matrix as in Section \ref{sc_ex_setting} then we repeat the observation process 50 times.
-More precisely, we obtain 50 data sets by replicating the observation of $ 20\%, 50\% $ and $80\%$ entries of the matrix $ M^* $ using a uniform sampling and then each sampled set is corrupted by noise as in~\eqref{main model}, where the $ \mathcal{E}_i $ are i.i.d $ \mathcal{N} (0 , 1) $.
+To examine the uncertainty quantification across the methods, we simulate a matrix as in Section \ref{sc_ex_setting} then we repeat the observation process 100 times.
+More precisely, we obtain 100 data sets by replicating the observation of $ 20\%, 50\% $ and $80\%$ entries of the matrix $ M^* $ using a uniform sampling and then each sampled set is corrupted by noise as in \eqref{main model}, where the $ \mathcal{E}_i $ are i.i.d $ \mathcal{N} (0 , 1) $.

-Table \ref{tb_UQ} and \ref{tb_UQ_rankapprox} report the averaged lengths of the confidence intervals and of the credible intervals as well as the estimation errors of all methods over 50 independent experiments.
+Table \ref{tb_UQ} and \ref{tb_UQ_rankapprox} gather the empirical coverage rate of the confidence intervals and of the credible intervals of all methods over 100 independent experiments.
 More precisely, we report the 95\% confidence intervals for the de-biased method.
-The credible intervals is reported using the 89\% equal-tailed intervals which is suggested by \cite{kruschke2014doing,mcelreath2020statistical} for small posterior samples as in our situations with 500 posterior samples.
+The credible interval is reported using the 89\% equal-tailed interval, see \cite{kruschke2014doing,mcelreath2020statistical}, for small posterior samples as in our situations with 500 posterior samples.
 We noted that to obtain 95\% intervals, an effective posterior sample size of at least 10.000 is recommended \cite{kruschke2014doing}.
-A few examples with 10000 posterior samples are given in Figure \ref{fg_10000samples}.
+A few examples from Setting I with 10000 posterior samples are given in Figure \ref{fg_10000samples}.

-A noteworthy conclusion from the results in Table \ref{tb_UQ} and \ref{tb_UQ_rankapprox} and Figure \ref{fg_10000samples} is that the lengths of the 95\% confidence intervals revealed by the de-biased method are significantly thinner than the 89\% or 95\% credible intervals.
-We note that in all of our simulations the confidence intervals always contains the true value of interest and thus we do not report the coverage rate.
-The credible intervals of the 'f.Bayes' approach are really similar to those based on the 'Bayes' approach.
+A noteworthy conclusion from the results in Table \ref{tb_UQ} and \ref{tb_UQ_rankapprox} is that the coverage rates of the 89\% credible intervals are significantly higher than those of the 95\% confidence intervals revealed by the de-biased method.
+The credible intervals of the 'f.Bayes' approach show a slightly better coverage rate than those based on the 'Bayes' approach.
+It is also noted that in the setting of approximate low-rankness, Table \ref{tb_UQ_rankapprox}, where we do not have theoretical guarantee for the de-biased estimator, the coverage rate of the confidence intervals is very low while the credible intervals still come with reliable coverage rates.
+These results further explain why Bayesian methods yield better results in accuracy as in Table \ref{tb_model1} and \ref{tb_model_approx}.